andreignatius/fin-eng-cpp/README.md

 - Version control: using GitHub and following industry best practice (e.g. branch out, pull request, review, merge)
 - Python integration **(Part 2)**
   - creating and optimizing appropriate portfolio in python
-  - input and output of python are in .csv
+  - input and output of python in .csv
 - Various other C++ techniques, including but not limited to:
   - Polymorphism
   - Operator overload